YouYueHuang/SelfDrivingCarProjects/P4-advance-lane-finding/README.md

 In this project, the main goal is to build a pipeline to identify the lane boundaries in a video using cmputer vision techniques starting from camera caliaration to detect lane lines and calculate some characteristic of these lanes.

 The video called `project_video.mp4` is the video of the pipeline will work on in this project.

-The following figure shows general pipeline of this project.
-![alt text][image1]

 ### Goal
 ---------------